 These types of screens are best suited for those who are living in homes temporarily and do not want to invest a huge amount of money in regular projectors which need to be dismantled in order to shift to a new place.

-What type of finish to choose for painting?
+What type of finish to choose a paint for Projector screen ?

 Most people who want to invest in projector screen painting prefer a paint that provides a flat or matte finish.
 A glossy finish on the projector screen is not recommended as it may cause too much reflection which may lead to obstruction in the visualization of the media on the projector screen.